TARGENE/targene-pipeline/docs/src/index.md

 # TarGene

 Welcome to TarGene, the software that brings Targeted Learning to population genetic studies!
-TarGene enables the estimation of various effect sizes including the Average Treatment Effect and the Interaction Average Treatment Effect (epistasis) up to any order.
+TarGene enables the estimation of various effect sizes including the Average Treatment Effect and the Interaction Average Treatment Effect (GxG and GxE) up to any order (GxGxGxEx...!).
 Because we follow the Targeted Learning framework, the final estimates provided by TarGene are covered by mathematical guarantees.
 The software is delivered as a [Nexflow](https://www.nextflow.io/) pipeline to bring scalability and reproducibility to your research.

 Why using TarGene: